cormullion/Karnak.jl/docs/src/syntax.md

 	vertexlabels = 1:nv(g),
 	vertexlabelrotations = π/8,
 	vertexlabeltextcolors = distinguishable_colors(10)
 )
 end 600 300
 ```

-Here, the **outdegree** for each vertex is used to control the size of the vertices and the font sizes too. `vertexshapes` flip-flops between squares and circles for each vertex shape, but the size of the shape is determined by a `vertexshapesizes` function, which receives a Vector of sizes, the outdegree values for each vertex.
+Here, the **outdegree** for each vertex (the number of edges leaving it) is used to control the size of the vertices and the font sizes too. `vertexshapes` flip-flops between squares and circles for each vertex shape, but the size of the shape is determined by a `vertexshapesizes` function, which receives a Vector of sizes, the outdegree values for each vertex.
 The font sizes of the labels are also set this way.
 A `vertexfillcolors` function lets you determine the shape's fill color for specific vertices, whereas the stroke color is always orange, with stroke weights gradually increasing.
 The colors of the labels are set by the `Colors.distinguishable_colors()` function passed to `vertexlabeltextcolors`.
-And all the labels are rotated, for no good reason.
+And all the labels are rotated, for no particularly good reason.

 Usually, if a vector runs out before the vertices and edges have been drawn, some `mod1` magic means the values repeat from the beginning again.

-## BoundingBox
+## The BoundingBox

-The graphics for the graph are placed to fit inside the current BoundingBox (ie the drawing), allowing for the margin (default is 30).
+The graphics for the graph are placed to fit inside the current BoundingBox (ie the drawing), after allowing for the margin (the default is 30).
 You can pass a different BoundingBox to the `boundingbox` keyword argument.

-## Layout
+## Layout algorithms

-The only clever stuff in this process is provided by [NetworkLayout.jl](https://juliagraphs.org/NetworkLayout.jl/)), which is where you should look for information about the various algorithms that determine where vertices are positioned.
+The only clever part of this package is provided by [NetworkLayout.jl](https://juliagraphs.org/NetworkLayout.jl/)), which is where you should look for information about the various algorithms that determine where vertices are positioned.

 Here are some formulations which work: